yjhjstz/deep-into-node/chapter5/chapter5-1.md

-## 事件循环
+## Event Loop

-> "Event Loop是一个程序结构，用于等待和发送消息和事件。（a programming construct that waits for and dispatches events or messages in a program.）"
+> "Event Loop is a programming construct that waits for and dispatches events or messages in a program."

 ![](5fee18eegw1ewjpoxmdf5j20k80b1win.jpg)

-### 事件循环
+### Event Loop
-事件循环的职责，就是不断得等待事件的发生，然后将这个事件的所有处理器，以它们订阅这个事件的时间顺序，依次执行。当这个事件的所有处理器都被执行完毕之后，事件循环就会开始继续等待下一个事件的触发，不断往复。
+The responsibility of the event loop is to constantly wait for events to occur, and then execute all the handlers for this event in the order of their subscription to this event.
+When all the handlers for this event have been executed, the event loop will start to continue waiting for the next event trigger, and so on.

-当同时并发地处理多个请求时，以上的概念也是正确的，可以这样理解：在单个的线程中，事件处理器是一个一个按顺序执行的。
+When multiple requests are processed concurrently, the above concept is also correct, and can be understood as follows: in a single thread, event handlers are executed one by one in order.

-即如果某个事件绑定了两个处理器，那么第二个处理器会在第一个处理器执行完毕后，才开始执行。在这个事件的所有处理器都执行完毕之前，事件循环不会去检查是否有新的事件触发。在单个线程中，一切都是有顺序地一个一个地执行的！
+That is, if an event is bound to two handlers, the second handler will start executing only after the first handler has finished executing.
+The event loop will not check whether there is a new event trigger until all the handlers for this event have been executed.
+In a single thread, everything is executed in order one by one!

-### Node.js 中的事件循环
+### Event Loop in Node.js

-Node采用V8作为JavaScript的执行引擎，同时使用libuv实现事件驱动式异步I/O。其事件循环就是采用了libuv的默认事件循环。
+Node uses V8 as the JavaScript execution engine and uses libuv to implement event-driven asynchronous I/O. Its event loop uses the default event loop of libuv.
-在src/node.cc中，
+In src/node.cc,
 ```c++
 Environment* env = CreateEnvironment(
         node_isolate,